Contents

 firewall.py

 Implements a multi-chain, "Safe-Release" architecture.
 Generates a stateless ruleset with three chains: prerouting, output (NAT), and filter_out (Filter).
 The latter acts as a dedicated Kill-Switch.
+Supports **Selective Root Routing** (sudo/root routed by default), automatic **LAN Bypass** (local RFC 1918 subnets), and **DoT Prevention** (port 853 reject).
 Applied atomically via nft -f.

 dns.py